erikbern/git-of-theseus/README.md

 Plotting other stuff
 --------------------

 `git-of-theseus-analyze` will write `exts.json`, `cohorts.json` and `authors.json`.
 You can run `git-of-theseus-stack-plot authors.json` to plot author statistics as well, or `git-of-theseus-stack-plot exts.json` to plot file extension statistics.
 For author statistics, you might want to create a [.mailmap](https://git-scm.com/docs/gitmailmap) file in the root directory of the repository to deduplicate authors.
-If you need to create a .mailmap file the following scripts can list the distinct author-email combinations in a repository:
+If you need to create a .mailmap file the following command can list the distinct author-email combinations in a repository:

 Mac / Linux